Invis1ble/media-intelligence/README.md

 Dependencies
 ------------

-- [yt-dlp](https://github.com/yt-dlp/yt-dlp): A command-line program to download videos from YouTube.com and a few more sites.
+- [yt-dlp](https://github.com/yt-dlp/yt-dlp) is a command-line program to download videos from YouTube.com and a few more sites.
 - [ffmpeg](https://www.ffmpeg.org/) required by `yt-dlp` for post-processing tasks.

 Installation